MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 Next, choose the type of condition that you want to detect.
 You can use conditions that check:

-- when a numeric value goes over or below a threshold (for example, Temperature is greater than 30),
+- when a numeric value goes over or below a threshold (for example, temperature is greater than 30),
 - when a logical true/false value changes (for example, HasFault becomes True), or
 - when a string value changes (for example, Status changes from InCompliance).